MileHacker Logo

 Population & Character

 San Miguel de Tucumán has a dynamic urban center within a historicalally rich and naturally beautiful province.
-The greater metropolitan area, which includes the city and its surrounding suburbs, shows a population of approximately 880,000 residents, according to 2022 estimates.
+The greater urban area, which includes the city and its surrounding suburbs, shows a population of approximately 880,000 residents, according to 2022 estimates.
 This makes it a sizable urban hub, having a broad array of services, cultural activities, and commercial opportunities.
 The city maintains a bustling energy while retaining a distinct regional character.

 Economic Backbone

-The economic base of San Miguel de Tucumán is diverse, relying on agriculture, industry, and a growing services sector.
-Agriculture is a main driver, with vast fields of sugar cane and citrus dominating the surrounding landscape.
+The monetary base of San Miguel de Tucumán is diverse, relying on agriculture, industry, and a growing services sector.
+Agriculture is a main driver, with vast fields of sugar cane and citrus dominating the surrounding environment.
 The province is Argentina's leading producer of lemons, exporting them worldwide.
 Beyond these, tobacco, rice, corn, and beans contribute significantly.
 This agricultural foundation supports a substantial industrial sector within the city.

 Insights